Neubrandenburg University of Applied Sciences – powerful downlights for an efficient lighting concept

 “Stairways and balconies are secured with a stainless steel net rather than a classic balustrade,” says architect Siegmund Flöting.
 “That is a part of our aesthetic concept and provides unobstructed views and good light distribution.”

-Wide-beam Quintessence LED surface-mounted luminaires from ERCO with a warm-white colour of 3000°K and a connected load of 34W now illuminate the walkways of the redesigned foyer.
+Wide-beam Quintessence LED surface-mounted luminaires from ERCO with a warm-white color of 3000°K and a connected load of 34W now illuminate the walkways of the redesigned foyer.
 The concrete ceilings of the original building proved to be so solid that it was not possible to use recessed luminaires.
 Quintessence surface-mounted luminaires with simple, cylindrical housing are thus in evidence as an attractive architectural element in the redesigned entrance area and foyer of Teaching Building 4.
 Even with large spacing between the individual luminaires, the broad light distribution guarantees efficient general lighting with a high level of visual comfort.

 Auditorium lighting with ERCO: Efficient LED technology that meets the highest standards of lighting design, visual comfort and cost effectiveness

 In refurbishing the three auditoriums in the same building, one of the overarching issues apart from fire prevention, acoustics and up-to-date media technology was an efficient lighting concept that would meet the highest standards of lighting design, visual comfort and cost effectiveness.
-Ceiling heights of up to roughly six metres presented the lighting designers with a particular challenge.
+Ceiling heights of up to roughly six meters presented the lighting designers with a particular challenge.
 This is where the new generation of ERCO Quintessence downlights came into play.
 They offer luminous flux of up to 4400lm with a connected load of up to 32W.

 The recessed luminaires are therefore able to powerfully illuminate high-ceilinged rooms such as auditoriums.
 At the same time, they offer exceptional visual comfort thanks to the large cut-off angle – and this is achieved with a small number of luminaires.
-In the “blue” auditorium with a floor area of around 100 square metres, for instance, only twenty Quintessence downlights with a warm-white colour of 3000°K and a connected load of 36W are adequate for the perfect, glare-free illumination of the room.
+In the “blue” auditorium with a floor area of around 100 square meters, for instance, only twenty Quintessence downlights with a warm-white color of 3000°K and a connected load of 36W are adequate for the perfect, glare-free illumination of the room.

 The lighting technology used in ERCO Quintessence downlights makes it possible to increase luminaire spacing by up to 50%.
 This means a corresponding reduction in investment, installation and operating costs – an important factor, particularly for educational and public buildings.